 Jon, our Thrifty Traveler Premium flight deal guru, ordered the beef fillet.
 And while it was a tad on the overcooked side – he wasn't given an option for how to cook the steak – he said it was excellent.

-After an excellent dinner and plenty of time left in our layover, there was more of the lounge to check out.
+After a good dinner and plenty of time left in our layover, there was more of the lounge to check out.

 Sleeping Rooms in the Al Safwa Lounge